Jewels of Mary, Queen of Scots: Two jewels I have

 Elizabeth sent Mary a diamond ring in December 1563, apparently in return for the "diamond that talks", which Mary "marvellously esteemed", Elizabeth, at this time, was trying to assert her power over Mary's marriage plans.
 The ambassador Thomas Randolph delivered the ring to Jean Stewart, Countess of Argyll, for Mary, because the Mary was staying in bed at Holyrood Palace after exhausting herself dancing at twenty-first birthday celebrations.
 Still in bed, she held an audience for Randolph and showed him Elizabeth's diamond ring on her finger, which the company admired with compliments to the giver, and then Mary displayed the ring from her marriage to Francis II, saying "two jewels I have that must die with me, and willingly shall never out of my sight".

 Later, at supper after a wedding, Randolph heard Mary toast Elizabeth as "De Bon Coeur", meaning of good heart or "willingly".
 The phrase was sometimes used on rings, and the idea of a heart was frequently evoked in ring exchange, whether or not the stone was heart shaped.
 In January 1564, Mary held masques, with a costume theme of white and black.
 Randolph noted that she wore no other jewels except the diamond ring, the gift which he had brought from Elizabeth, worn as a pendant.

+John Lesley's account of the 1563 gift exchange

+John Lesley, Bishop of Ross, described the exchange of rings in 1563 in the context of the confirmation of a peace treaty, with "other ornaments of beautiful workmanship, especially characteristic of the two royals".
+This phrase may well refer to jewellery personalised with ciphers of initials or including miniature portraits.